thomashazekamp/ForkNFind/docs/proposal/proposal.md

 - LightFM - Python library for recommendation engines
 - PostgreSQL - Used for our database
 - Google Maps API - Used for location and information
+- Python NLTK - Used for natural language processing

 ## Hardware
 A mobile device for testing the application